Astrill was launched in 2009 and was created by Astrill Systems Corp and is located in Seychelles.

 4. Free trial + money-back guarantee

-Astrill is one of the few VPN services that offers both a free trial and a money-back guarantee.
+Astrill is one of the few VPN apps that offers both a free trial and a money-back guarantee.
 Usually, only one or the other is offered.

 But now, you can give Astrill’s services a spin for a few days prior to signing up.

 Then after you do, you’ll have another few days to decide whether you want to keep the service or not.